kwdChan/pyscratch/docs/getting-started/create-the-first-sprite.md

     ├─ left_paddle.py
 ```

-And put these lines in to create a new rectangle sprite.
+And put these lines in to `left_paddle.py` to create a new rectangle sprite.
 ```python
 import pyscratch as pysc